 Mohammed Bin Rashid Al Maktoum Solar Plant is located in Seih Al Dahal, about 50 km south of Dubai.

-The park is currently the largest solar photovoltaic (PV) installation in the region.
+The park is currently the region’s largest solar photovoltaic (PV) installation.
 It is extended over 59 acres or 238,764 square meters, equivalent to 33 soccer fields.

 The 13MW PV solar plant is the first announced phase of the iconic Mohammed bin Rashid Al Maktoum solar park, named after His Highness, Vice President and acting Prime Minister of UAE, Sheikh Mohammed Bin Rashid Al Maktoum, and Ruler of Dubai.